arunbear/The-great-prediction-servcie/README.md

 ### Step 7

+Predictions can be updated.

+### Step 8

 Predictions can be updated, but only if the related match hasn't started yet.

-### Step 8
+### Step 9

 A match is between two teams